Objectives and Purpose

 Existing research consortia are to be supported, new ones are to be established, and communities of young researchers are to be set up.
 To make transparent the multiplicity and the different competences in IT security research, an IT security map will be created.
 It will contain a differentiated list of key research items and will be open for permanent additions.

 Moreover, we are developing a process in secUnity to identify joint research topics.
 In a close dialog with all researchers, experts, software engineers, users, we will assess gaps in IT security in order to develop a vision of a long-term policy of IT security research.
-One useful tool in this dialog is the push-pull platform.
+One useful tool in this dialog is the IT-security Q&A platform.
 In addition, a roadmap of highly relevant research topics is being developed in secUnity which can serve as a basis for future consortial projects.

 We organize and support various types of events ranging from scientific workshops to open topical evenings, sometimes political, which in many ways promote dialog among the players involved.
 In addition, we are going to run interdisciplinary summer schools or winter schools for active promotion of young researchers in IT security.